-The Games of the Small States of Europe (GSSE) are a biennial multi-sport event, launched by the Republic of San Marino in 1985.
-The Games are organized by and featur the National Olympic Committees of nine European small states which are also affiliated members of the European Olympic Committees (EOC).
+The Games of the Small States of Europe (GSSE) are a biennial multi-sport event, which originated from an idea of Bertie Muscat, a former member of the Maltese Olympic Committee Executive, in 1981.
+The Games came into fruition in 1985, when the first Games were hosted by San Marino.
+The Games are organized by and feature the National Olympic Committees of nine European small states which are also affiliated members of the European Olympic Committees (EOC).

 The Games are held at the end of May or beginning of June and feature competition in nine Summer Olympic sports.
 From its initial forming at the 1984 Olympics through 2009, there were eight members.
 In 2009, Montenegro became the group’s ninth member.